RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/HostelTransfer/HostelTransfer.md

 - Rendered when role is `'student'`
 - Loads the `HostelTransferStudent` component
-- This component (imported but not shown in the provided code) would handle student-specific transfer request functionality
+- This component would handle student-specific transfer request functionality

 ### Admin View

 - Rendered when role is `'nonAcadAdmin'`
 - Loads the `HostelTransferAdmin` component
-- This component (imported but not shown in the provided code) would handle administrative operations like approving/rejecting requests
+- This component would handle administrative operations like approving/rejecting requests

 ### Unauthorized View